limp15000/ConnectWise-Automate-HP-Driver-Update/README.md

 4. HP SSM Driver Install
 This will run SSM locally using the setups downloaded by SDM.

+5. HP Softpaq Driver (REPORT)
-5. this will run SDM in report mode.
-It will then update the computer EDFs. e
+this will run SDM in report mode.
+It will then update the computer EDFs with the status of the drivers.
+Will also get the latest BIOS SP number

 Thank you to @Darrenwhite99 @steveit and @gavsto for their help troubleshooting/testing all of this.
 Usage